 - Diving ever deeper into the world of fountain pens, focusing on the monthly Pen Night in Charlottetown.

-- I’ve been appointed to the Mayor’s Task Force on Active Transportation for the City of Charlottetown; at our July meeting I was named the liaison to the Parks & Recreation department, and that involves, in part, responsibility for surfacing issues related to the Confederation Trail.
+- I’ve been appointed to the Mayor’s Task Force on Active Transportation for the City of Charlottetown; acting as co-chair and the liaison to the Parks & Recreation department.

 - Carrying my sketchbook with me almost everywhere I go (though not quite as often these days).